mlsasrmncr/Git-it-done/README.md

 ### STEP 11
 To push the chanegs run:
-> git push origin <your branch name>
+> git push origin _your-branch-name_

-Replace <your branch name> with your branch.
+Replace _your-branch-name_ with your branch name that you created earlier.

-Ex: git push origin test
+Ex: `git push origin test`

 ### STEP 12
 After all of this go to https://github.com/mlsasrmncr/Git-it-done and create a PR.